pipeargill/Open-Source-Fursuit/README.md

 Philosophy & Goals

-This project is born out of a personal need: the ability to filter pollen while being active, particularly during mountain biking.
-Respirators like the 3M 6000 series offer superior comfort and function compared to disposable dust masks, and I aim to build on that technology for broader uses.
+This project is born out of a personal need: the ability to filter pollen while being active, particularly while mountain biking.
+Respirators like the 3M 6000 series offer better face comfort compared to disposable dust masks, and I aim to build on that technology for broader uses.

 I also believe in promoting the normalization of mask-wearing in society, not just for protection but as a form of self-expression.
 With growing concerns about pollution, microplastics, and airborne diseases, wearable filters will become more important for our collective future.
 By developing open, modular, and functional headgear, I hope to provide a creative outlet for the community and help others embrace mask-wearing in more contexts.